The Dark Tower: The Wind Through the Keyhole: Plot

 Roland and Jamie arrive in Debaria, and with the help of the local Sheriff, Hugh Peavy, they determine that the Skin-Man is most likely a salt miner from a nearby village.
 The next morning, they discover that another brutal attack has occurred overnight on a local farm.
 They investigate the scene, and discover a single survivor, a small boy named Bill, who has lost his father in the attack.
 Roland and Jamie determine that the murderer left the scene on horseback, and Roland sends Jamie to the salt mines to round up every miner who has a horse or is able to ride one.
-While returning to Debaria with Bill, Roland performs his hypnotism trick (which Roland first used on Jake to determine the details of where he came from and discovers he died in a different universe that appears much closer in nature to our own in The Dark Tower: The Gunslinger) with one of his spare rounds of ammunition.
+While returning to Debaria with Bill, Roland performs his hypnotism trick with one of his spare rounds of ammunition.
 Under hypnosis, Bill relates what he saw of the Skin-Man; Bill tells Roland that he saw the Skin-Man in his human form after the attack, but only glimpsed his feet.
 He states that the Skin-Man had a tattoo of a blue ring around his ankle.
 The tattoo indicates that the man spent time in the prison at a (now abandoned) military barracks further west of Debaria.
 That area had fallen to the chaos of John Farson, the Good Man, within the last generation.
 Back in town, Roland brings Bill to a cell in the Sheriff's station.
 He plans to walk each suspect past Bill in the hopes the young boy can identify the Skin-Man, or that the Skin-Man will reveal himself by fleeing due to fear of being identified.
 While Roland and Bill wait for Jamie to round up the suspects, Roland tells Bill a story from his own childhood, "The Wind Through the Keyhole."